coreos/rpm-ostree/docs/treefile.md

 It supports the following parameters:

+ * `edition`: string, optional: If not set, the default value is treated as `2014`.
+The only other supported value is `2024`, which changes some defaults.

  * `ref`: string, mandatory: Holds a string which will be the name of the branch for the content.
 This field supports variable substitution.